onetonfoot/Bonsai.jl/Notes.md

 * Need to track writes of headers
 * Best to remove redoc and use swagger-ui, this will remove the NodsJS dep but will probably need to write a small react app

-# Routing

-* Should probably be using a tree like structure with static arrays
-* Need to think more about the path syntax, as this will effect how `path_params` will work

 # Other Framework Handlers